kesharwanisourabh/LLA/README.md

 # LLA
-Langauge Learning App
-this is the basic version of the langauge learning app
+Langauge Learning App.This is the basic version of the langauge learning app